zaibyte/zmatrix/README.md

 ### Warn

+#### Design for small entries only

 DO NOT use it for big objects (> 4 MiB), it's user's responsibility to split big object.
 Big object may block disk I/O too long and damage latency of other small requests hugely.

+#### Design for short-lived entries only

+DO Not use it for long-term storage. zMatrix has no physical/logical replicas and there is no completed Silent Data Corruption protection for data storage in zMatrix.